-Last but not least, Germans expect German language at all contact points.
-This is a bit simplified, but unlike in other countries, we are not used to watching synchronized movies and the willingness to trust is much higher with all communication in German.
+Last but not least, German Consumers expect German language at all contact points.
+This is a bit simplified, but unlike to other countries, we are not used to for example watch synchronized movies.
+It’s just that we trust you more if all communication is in German.

-Furthermore, it is not not necessarily a legal requirement to display article descriptions and legal terms in German.
-At least the German courts are increasingly of the opinion that terms and conditions, cancellation policy, imprint etc. must be offered in German if stores sell to German customers.
+Furthermore, it is not necessarily a legal requirement to display article descriptions and legal terms in German.
+At least the German courts are increasingly of the opinion that legal texts like terms and conditions, cancellation policy, imprint etc. must be offered in German if stores sell to German customers.